 In this section, the proposed information theoretic cluster separation method is presented.
-The motivation of the proposed method is to process the data once and obtain information about possible number of clusters in the data.
-The distance function (CEF) which is described earlier will be used in the calculation.
+The motivation of the proposed method is to process the data once and obtain information about possible cluster groups in the data.
+The distance function (CEF), described earlier, will be used in the calculation.

-3.1 Subclusters and Grouping
+3.1.
+Subclusters and Grouping

 The calculations start by forming two cluster sets, i.e. p and q.
 One cluster is formed initially by finding two closest point to each other in the dataset using a Euclidean distance measure.
 Since we are not measuring any cluster separation during this procedure, any distance metric can be used.
-The second cluster is formed by the rest of the data except the points in the first cluster.
+The second cluster is formed by the rest of the data except the ones in the first cluster.
 At any time, the points belong either to the first cluster or to the second cluster.
 After the initialization of two clusters, the procedure continues by finding the closest point x in cluster q to any point in cluster p one at a time as shown in Fig. 2.
-The points x_1 and x_2 are the closest two points in the data set.
+The points x1 and x2 are the closest two points in the set.
 The first group is formed by putting these points together as cluster p.
 The rest of the data belongs to cluster q.
 During the next step, the closest point is found in cluster q to any member of cluster p.
-The point p is the closest point to the group formed by p and p an
+The point x3 is the closest point to the group formed by x1 and x2.
+The next stage is to move the point x3 from cluster q to the group (i.e. to cluster p).
+The cluster p grows one at a time by finding the closest point in cluster q.